AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 * Custom Code: Option to load before or after the UI settings has been removed
 * Some options have been rearranged to more intuitive locations

-## Fire the Analytics Beacon in a Rule
+## Fire the Analytics Beacon

-Now you will create a rule to fire the Analytics beacon, which will also set the `Page Name` variable.
+Now you will create a rule to fire the Analytics beacon, which will send the `Page Name` variable set in the extension configuration.

->[!NOTE] We have already created an "All Pages - Library Loaded" rule in the Target section of this tutorial, which fires on every page.
-We *could* use this rule for Analytics as well, but this rule fires at the top of the page, and best practice for Analytics is to fire closer to the bottom of the page, so that we can use data that has been developed on the page as it loads, etc. Therefore, we will be creating a new "all pages" rule to use for Analytics.
+>[!NOTE] You have already created an "All Pages - Library Loaded" rule in the Target section of this tutorial, which is triggered on every page when the Launch library loads.
+You *could* use this rule for Analytics as well, however this requires all data layer attributes that you would like to pass to Analytics to be defined before the Launch embed codes.
+To allow more flexibility with the data collection, you will create a new "all pages" rule triggered on DOM Ready to fire the Analytics beacon.

 1. Go to the **[!UICONTROL Rules]** section in the top navigation and then and then click **[!UICONTROL Add Rule]**

    ![Add Rule](../assets/images/target-addRule.png)

-1. Name the rule `All Pages - DOM Ready - Analytics`
+1. Name the rule `All Pages - DOM Ready`
 1. Click **[!UICONTROL Events > Add]** to open the `Event Configuration` screen

    ![Name the rule and add the event](../assets/images/analytics-domReady-nameAddAnalyticsEvent.png)